ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-7}

 File shares are not elastic.
-Currently, you can provision zonal file shares with a minimum of 10 GiB to a maximum of 32,000 GiB capacity, and [Beta]{: beta} regional file shares with a minimum of 1 GiB to a maximum of 32,000 GiB capacity.
+Currently, you can provision zonal file shares with a minimum of 10 GiB to a maximum of 32,000 GiB capacity, and [Beta]{: tag-cyan} regional file shares with a minimum of 1 GiB to a maximum of 32,000 GiB capacity.
 For more information, see [file share profiles](/docs/vpc?topic=vpc-file-storage-profiles).

 ### Can I change the size of a file share?
 {: faq}